Aaron8222/data-science-S2023/challenges/c05-antibiotics-assignment.md

 *Observations* - What is your response to the question above? - The antibiotic neomycin was effective against most bacteria genera, with it being extremely effective against staphylococcus genus.
-The antibiotic streptomycin had comparable effectiveness to neomycin, but is not very effective against any particular genus.
+The antibiotic streptomycin is only effective against 4 of the bacteria strains.
 Penicillin seems to target specific bacteria because it is extremely effective against Streptococcus genus, but does little to none to others such as Pseudomonas aeruginosa or Mycobacterium tuberculosis.
 It is also effective against Staphylococcus genus, Diplococcus pneumonia, and Bacillus anthracis.
 In general, it appears neomycin and streptomycin is most effective against positive gram bacteria, but is also effective